sweettypdevassy/sample-cloudant/README.md

 docker stop liberty_cloudant
 ```
 ### How it works
-This application uses a CDI producer ([CloudantProducer.java](https://github.com/OpenLiberty/sample-cloudant/blob/main/src/main/java/io/openliberty/sample/cloudant/CloudantProducer.java)) to inject a CouchDatabase.
+This application uses a CDI producer ([CloudantProducer.java](https://github.com/OpenLiberty/sample-cloudant/blob/main/src/main/java/io/openliberty/sample/cloudant/CloudantProducer.java)) to inject a Cloudant client.
 It provides access to the database in a RESTful manner in [CrewService.java](https://github.com/OpenLiberty/sample-cloudant/blob/main/src/main/java/io/openliberty/sample/application/CrewService.java) using the `/db/crew` endpoint.

-Calling `POST /{id}` on the endpoint uses [Jakarta Validation](https://openliberty.io/guides/bean-validation.html) to validate the data we receive from the front end.
-[CrewMember.java](https://github.com/OpenLiberty/sample-cloudant/blob/main/src/main/java/io/openliberty/sample/application/CrewMember.java) shows the constraints as well as the messages we return to the user if those constraints aren't met.
+Calling `POST /{id}` on the endpoint uses [Jakarta Validation](https://openliberty.io/guides/bean-validation.html) to validate the data received from the front end.
+[CrewMember.java](https://github.com/OpenLiberty/sample-cloudant/tree/master/src/main/java/io/openliberty/sample/application/CrewMember.java) shows the constraints as well as the messages we return to the user if those constraints aren't met.
 ```java
 @NotEmpty(message = "All crew members must have a name!") private String name;